History of research

 Historically, there were two main species of cannabis, Indica and Sativa, which were identifiable by their different phenotypes and chemotypes.
 Their individual make-ups had different effects and were therefore used for different medicinal uses.
 This information is no longer accurate, though you may continue to see this information distributed.
 Over time, the various species of cannabis have become so hybridized that taxonomically, or scientifically, they have become the same thing.

-The endocannabinoid system plays a role in regulating a range of functions including:
+The endocannabinoid system plays a role in regulating a range of body functions including:

-These functions contribute to homeostasis, or the balance of your internal system.
+These functions contribute to finding homeostasis, or the balance of your internal system.

 Endocannabinoids are the body’s own version of cannabis compounds.
 There are two key endocannabinoids – anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
 Your body creates these as needed in order to keep internal functions running smoothly.